Mahatma Phule Mandai: The building

 The market building is designed in the Gothic style.
 The builders used masonry carved from the local grey stone.
 The structure is dominated by an 80 feet central, squat, octagonal tower.
 The tower is surrounded by a verandah with a tiled roof.
 This covers the ground and first floor.
 Four market wings housing the majority of the stalls radiate out from the ground floor verandah.
 The market is entered via gothic arches located at the ends of each of the wings.

 The market today

 Today the market has about 526 stalls of fruits and vegetables.
 It is always crowded because fruits and vegetable are available at lower cost than other places in the city, but is most crowded on weekends and holidays.
-The market has its own Ganesh Mandal for Ganesh Festival and is one of the oldest in Pune and Maharashtra.The underground Mandai metro station of the Pune Metro Purple line next to the mandai opened in 2024.
+The market has its own Ganesh Mandal for Ganesh Festival and is one of the oldest in Pune and Maharashtra.
+The underground Mandai metro station of the Pune Metro Purple line next to the market opened in 2024 and was renamed into Mahatma Phule Mandai metro station in December 2025.